Our next Messy Church is on:

 - We’ll keep you up to date with the events and other important details here and on our Facebook page.

 At the last Messy Church

-After the worship we had a lovely tea with pizza and salad and delicious cakes.
+After the worship we had a lovely tea with delicious cakes afterwards.

-We’re looking forward to February now – Saturday 24th is our next date, and we look forward to seeing you then.
+We’re looking forward to May now – Saturday 26th is our next date, and this will be the last Messy Church before the summer break.
 No invitation needed, but if you’re a child you’ll need an adult, and if you’re an adult you’ll need a child!

 Messy Church Logo Copyright Bible Reading Fellowship© 2018.
 See www.messychurch.org.uk